Dynamic beats fixed: On phase-based algorithms for file migration: Lower Bound for Phase-Based Algorithms

+\emph{Note on \MTLM performance:} Clearly, on the finishing play, the \MTLM minimizer is equal to $\vOPT$.
+This implies that the finishing play is a tight example for the amortized performance of \MTLM.
+To show this, observe that the distance between the files of \MTLM and \OPT decreases by~$f$, and thus the corresponding potential decreases by $(c_0 + 1) \cdot f \cdot D$.
+Therefore, by \lref[Lemma]{lem:finishing_play}, $\CMTLM(P) - (R_0-\eps) \cdot \COPT(P) = -\Delta \PhiMTLM(P)$ as desired.

-\subsection{Combining all plays}
+\subsection{Combining All Plays}

-In \lref[Figure]{fig:plays}, we summarized the possible transitions between states, as described in \lref[Lemma]{lem:linear_play}, \lref[Lemma]{lem:bipartite_play}, and \lref[Lemma]{lem:finishing_play}.
-We may now use this state graph to show the desired lower bound.
+In \lref[Figure]{fig:transitions}, we summarized the possible transitions between states, as described in \lref[Lemma]{lem:linear_play}, \lref[Lemma]{lem:bipartite_play}, and \lref[Lemma]{lem:finishing_play}.
+Our goal is to show that if the game between an algorithm and the adversary starts at state $S$ and proceeds along described plays, then the total gain on all plays can be lower-bounded by a constant independent of the input sequence.
+It is worth observing that the total gain on a cycle $S \to A_0 \to A_1 \to \ldots A_{L-1} \to A_L \to S$ is non-negative (this corresponds to a~scenario informally described in \lref[Section]{sec:key_ideas}).